Facebook Twitter Email

 The Agriculture Teachers Association of Texas is dedicated to advancing agriculture education by providing member services, encouraging high standards of teaching and leadership, providing innovative professional development, and giving agriculture education a unified voice in the state governing bodies.

-There are four core areas that the ATAT as a professional organization will emphasize to its members and supporters:
+There are four core areas that the VATAT as a professional organization will emphasize to its members and supporters:

 A. Ethical Practices in Teaching and Leadership